QAnon adherents discussed posing as National Guard to try to infiltrate inauguration, according to FBI intelligence briefing

 The FBI also said it had observed people downloading and sharing maps of sensitive locations in Washington and discussing how those facilities could be used to interfere in security during the inauguration.

 But the intelligence briefing did not identify any specific plots to attack the inaugural events that would be akin to the Jan.
-6 siege on the Capitol, and noted that “numerous” militia and extremist groups are publicly denouncing any violence targeted at the transition of presidential power.
+6 siege on the Capitol and noted that “numerous” militia and extremist groups are publicly denouncing any violence targeted at the transition of presidential power.

 While the FBI has picked up “suspicious traffic” in monitoring the kinds of communication systems used by some participants in the Capitol siege, it includes “nothing that points to any specific action.”